holycrap872/ucls-ml-ai/CourseMaterial/07_decision_trees/problem_set_recursion.md

     - For example: `3, 2 -> 6`
     - Hint: Multiplication is a bunch of additions
 10. Create a recursive function to determine the whether a list is sorted.
-    The recursive function should take an array of integers as an input and return a boolean.
+    The recursive function should take a list of integers as an input and return a boolean.
     - For example: `[1, 4, 7, 8] -> True`
     - For example: `[1, 4, 8, 7] -> False`